rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

-# Connection Strings

-Connection Strings define a remote API resource endpoint that will be used to communicate with the registered host for retrieving SGX information and another platform information.
-Connection Strings differ based on the type of host.

 ## SGX Agent

 The SGX Agent connection string connects directly to the SGX Agent on a given host.
 The SGX Host Verification Service will use a service account with the needed SGX Agent permissions to connect to the SGX Agent.
 Authentication has been centralized with the new Authentication and Authorization Service.